-Since Proposition 13 was enacted, voters have amended Article XIII A of the Constitution several times to provide specified conditions permitting the transfer of a property's base year value from a current, or original, principal residence to a replacement principal residence.
-Most recently, at the November 3, 2020 general election, the voters amended the constitution by approving Proposition 19.
-Proposition 19 defined eligibility conditions for persons, who are aged 55 or older, severely disabled, or a victim of wildfire or natural disaster, to engage in statewide base year value transfers (by adding Section 2.1, subdivisions (b) and (e) to Article XIII A).
-Proposition 19 replaced existing base year value transfer provisions for seniors and severely and permanently disabled as provided in section 2, Article XIII A of the California Constitution and implemented by Revenue and Taxation Code section 69.5.
+Relevant to this Rule, voters amended article XIII A of the Constitution several times to provide specified conditions permitting the transfer of a property's base year value from a current, or original, principal residence to a replacement principal residence.
+Most recently, at the November 3, 2020, general election, the voters amended the constitution by approving Proposition 19.
+Proposition 19 defined eligibility conditions for persons, who are age 55 or older, severely disabled, or a victim of wildfire or natural disaster, to engage in statewide base year value transfers (by adding Section 2.1, subdivisions (b) and (e) to article XIII A).